cmu-vision/cmu-vision.github.io/README.md

 (optional) url:: link_to_course_webpage (if no url, entirely skip this line.
 Do not add 'url:: ' to the text)
 ```

 The image should ideally be an external link (so we don't host a large github repo) but you may also add an image to the course folder and link to it if no external link is available.
-The image will be resized to a 1:1 aspect ratio, so please choose an appropriate project teaser.
+Keep in mind that the image will be resized to a 1:1 aspect ratio.